A New Copy of the Covenant

 to the mob that confronted him, “Why are you defending Baal?
 Will you argue his case?
 Whoever pleads his case will be put to death by morning!
 If

 Baal truly is a god, let him defend himself and destroy the one who broke down his altar!”
+From then on Gideon was called Jerub-baal, which means

 “Let Baal defend himself,” because he broke down Baal’s altar.